 Next, pour in the tomato sauce or crushed tomatoes.
 Stir well to combine the garlic with the tomatoes.
 Bring the sauce to a simmer and reduce the heat to low.
 Let it cook for about 10–15 minutes, stirring occasionally. - Season and Simmer

-Once your sauce has thickened and the flavors are well-developed, it’s ready to pair with your meatballs.
+Once your sauce has thickened and the flavors are well developed, it’s ready to pair with your meatballs.
 This simple yet flavorful marinara sauce is the perfect companion to the rich, savory meatballs.

 Serving Suggestions: Italian Meatballs with Pasta, Bread, and More